open-telemetry/opentelemetry-specification/specification/common/common.md

 Attribute values of `null` are not valid and attempting to set a `null` value is undefined behavior.

+`null` values SHOULD NOT be allowed in arrays.
+However, if it is impossible to make sure that no `null` values are accepted
-`null` values within arrays MUST be preserved as-is (i.e., passed on to span processors / exporters as `null`).
+(e.g. in languages that do not have appropriate compile-time type checking), `null` values within arrays MUST be preserved as-is (i.e., passed on to span processors / exporters as `null`).
 If exporters do not support exporting `null` values, they MAY replace those values by 0, `false`, or empty strings.